lion-agi/lionagi/md_docs/API reference/rule/Base Rule.md

 - `Any`: The validated or fixed value.

 **Exceptions Raised**:
-- `LionValueError`: If validation or fixing fails.
+- `FieldError`: If validation or fixing fails.

 **Description**:
 Invokes the rule's validation logic on a field and value.